jserv/min-dl/README.md

 ##### TODO
       1. add support for address and variable retreival, at the moment it is only a info gathering tool

-      2. find a way to initialize global variables required in functions for correct execution
+      2. find a way to initialize global variables required in functions for correct execution (may need alot of help with this part)

       3. correct address bugs